GSA/digitalgov.gov/content/posts/2015-04-24-sharing-the-essentials-of-animated-gifs-for-public-services.md

 ## Define your objectives and bring services to where citizens are

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/560-x-280-odni.gif" alt="An animated gif for an Office of the Director of National Intelligence (ODNI) event" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/560-x-280-odni.gif" alt="An animated gif for an Office of the Director of National Intelligence (ODNI) event" %}

 Michael Thomas of the [Office of the Director of National Intelligence](http://icontherecord.tumblr.com/) often hears when it comes to social media the saying, “well, if the intelligence community can do it&#8230;”